-When you choose to stand on God’s word, trust His love, and believe Him then you can keep fear at bay.
+When you choose to stand on God’s word, trust His love, and believe Him then you can learn how to stop living in fear.
 Personally, I am tired of living in fear.
 It is defeating.
 I want to be someone who pleases God with my behavior!
 How about you?

 Hebrews 11:6 says, “And without faith, it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him” (ESV).

 Did you learn how to stop living in fear?
 Comment below.

 *UPDATE: My daughter is so much better a year later.
 She is back to life full-speed!
 God used some really great people to help treat her head injury.
 What is more incredible is how God grew all of us in the midst of the darkness.